 Open Houses

-The North Carolina Real Estate Contract
+The North Carolina Real Estate Contract: Escrow, Due Diligence, and Earnest Money

 As compensation to the seller for this period of time, the parties can agree to a Due Diligence Fee, which is non-refundable but credited to the buyer at closing.
 This is in addition to the buyer’s Earnest Money Deposit, which is refundable during the Due Diligence Period.